How to Change Code on Schlage Lock?

 • Then, the “Schlage” button flashes green and a long beep to indicate successful reprogramming.

 Schlage keypad locks may save up to 19 different user codes, which you can share with friends, family, or neighbors.
-Guest codes are useful since they allow you to generate temporary codes that can be easily erased afterward.

 To add more 4-digit user codes, follow the procedures below!